Kinship carers

-Connected carers are relatives or friends who look after children who cannot live with their parents.
-Usually the children in these situations already have a relationship with their connected carers before they go and live with them.
-Connected carers may include people who are not related to the child, but who are still in the child’s network, someone the child knows well and trusts, for example:
+Kinship carers are relatives or friends who look after children who cannot live with their parents.
+Usually children have a relationship with their kinship carers before they go and live with them.
+Kinship carers may include people who are not related to the child, but who are still in the child’s network, someone the child knows well and trusts, for example:

 - a good neighbour